Interacting with the Call Permit Precompile¶

 The interface includes the following functions:

-dispatch(address from, address to, uint256 value, bytes data, uint64[] gaslimit, uint256 deadline, uint8 v, bytes32 r, bytes32 s) — dispatches a call on the behalf of another user with a EIP-712 permit.
+dispatch(address from, address to, uint256 value, bytes data, uint64[] gaslimit, uint256 deadline, uint8 v, bytes32 r, bytes32 s) - dispatches a call on the behalf of another user with a EIP-712 permit.
 This function can be called by anyone or any smart contract.
 The transaction will revert if the permit is not valid or if the dispatched call reverts or errors (such as out of gas).
-If successful, the nonce of the signer is increased to prevent this permit to be replayed.
-An overview of the parameters is as follows:
+If successful, the nonce of the signer is increased to prevent this permit to be replayed

 from

-- the signer of the permit.
+- address of the signer of the permit.
 The call will be dispatched on behalf of this addressto

 accountdata

-- the call data, or action to be executedgasLimit
+- bytes containing the call data, or action to be executedgasLimit

-- the gas limit the dispatched call requires.
+- uint64[] gas limit the dispatched call requires.
 Providing an argument for this parameter prevents the dispatcher from manipulating the gas limitdeadline

-- the time in UNIX seconds after which the permit will no longer be valid.
+- uint256 time in UNIX seconds after which the permit will no longer be valid.
 In JavaScript, you can get the current time in UNIX seconds by runningconsole.log(Date.now())

 in a JavaScript script or a browser consolev

-- the recovery ID of the signature.
+- uint8 recovery ID of the signature.
 The last one byte of the concatenated signaturer

-- the first 32 bytes of the concatenated signatures
+- bytes32 first 32 bytes of the concatenated signatures

-- the second 32 bytes of the concatenated signature
+- bytes32 second 32 bytes of the concatenated signature

 nonces(address owner) - returns the current nonce for given owner